huijing/slides/56-imagecon-2019/README.md

 This is a list of common graphics libraries currently being used to power the popular browser engines.
 Chrome uses the Skia graphics library almost exclusively for all graphics operations, even text rendering.

-Firefox, with their big engine overhaul will eventually use Skia for canvas, and WebRender for everything else.
+Firefox used to use CoreGraphics and Cairo but eventually simplified the number of backends they ran on.
+And after the smoke clears on their big engine overhaul, Firefox will eventually use Skia for canvas, and WebRender for everything else.

 Safari, which is based on WebKit, apparently used Apple's Core Image libraries, but I'm not sure what they use right this minute.

 ## Browser rendering pipeline